Cellane/chalk/_drafts/how-to-de-googlify-your-life.md

 having specified an alternate DNS server, the IP address for that one is somewhat less memorable `149.112.112.112`.
 Quad9's [privacy policy](https://www.quad9.net/privacy/) is not perfect but it seems fair enough.
-In the past, I remember using [OpenDNS](https://www.opendns.com/) but I noticed they were bought by Cisco and I'm not sure how I feel about that.
+In the past, I remember using [OpenDNS](https://www.opendns.com/);
+however, I noticed they were bought by Cisco a few years back and I'm not sure how I feel about that.

 ## What about the rest?